pimbrouwer/GenISP-G76/README.md

 We enjoyed reproducing this paper and are quite happy to show that we managed to!

 ## Task divison
 Pim Brouwer was resposible for the image loading and preprocessing, dataset managment and training.
-Tim Geukers was resposible was responsible for the ConvWB, ConvCC and ConvShallow implementation.
+Tim Geukers was responsible for the ConvWB, ConvCC and ConvShallow implementation.
 For the rest of the project we worked closely together and thus are both responsible for all other work.